 Another reason is to protect their company.
 If they hire a felon who causes problems on the job, it could be viewed as negligent hiring.
 This might allow safety factors at work to place the business at risk and jeopardize their standing with the public.

 Another issue is the stereotype: once a felon always a felon.
 These employers believe that a felon can’t change and will always resort back to crime at some point.

 Some believe that no matter what, felons lie and are untrustworthy, and nothing will change that.

 Others state that all felons are dangerous whether theirs was a violent felony or not.
-The news is filled with examples of violence involving felons.

 There is potential for crime in the workplace.
-Hiring felons does increase the potential risk of crime at work because not all felons are motivated to live an honest life and maintain a job.
+Hiring felons could increase the potential risk of crime at work because not all felons are motivated to live an honest life and maintain a job.